Bradford council loses control of children’s services after case of murdered toddler

 Star Hobson: Bradford council loses control of children’s services after case of murdered toddler

+Tot was just 16-months-old when she was killed by mother’s partner, Savannah Brockhill

-Bradford City Council is to lose control of its children’s services following the murder of 16-month-old Star Hobson, it has been announced.
+Bradford City Council has been stripped of control of its children’s services following the murder of 16-month-old Star Hobson, it has been announced.

 The department has been heavily criticised for not doing more to protect the tot, who was killed by her mother’s partner Savannah Brockhill in September 2020.